-Patients should consider all aspects of a fat transfer surgery.
+Dallas patients should consider all aspects of a fat transfer surgery.
 They should think about recovery, the cost, and if they are the right candidate.
-The team here at J Hopkins Plastic Surgery will tell you here and now that we have your best interest in mind, so whether or not you’re the right candidate, we’ll inform you.
-If you’re worried about the risks of male breast reduction surgery, don’t worry; our key goal is your knowledge.
+The team here at J. Hopkins Plastic Surgery will tell you here and now that we have your best interest in mind, so whether or not you’re the right candidate, we’ll inform you.

-The best candidates for a fat transfer surgery are the ones who are relatively healthy and can handle the surgery and recovery.
+The ideal Dallas patients for a fat transfer surgery are the ones who are relatively healthy and can handle the surgery and recovery.
 If you have any pre-existing medical conditions, you need to tell your surgeon right away.
 If you have any questions about the surgery, we’re happy to answer any of them, so you can feel more confident walking into the surgery room.

 When you are looking at how fat transfer surgery is completed, you may be a bit overwhelmed.
 Don’t worry!
-The team at J Hopkins is here to assist you.
+The team at J. Hopkins Plastic Surgery in Dallas is here to assist you.
 We work hard to ensure you have all the information you need to feel comfortable before you go into fat transfer surgery.

 Step 1: Consultation- You will come in and meet the team that will be performing the procedure.
 You can ask questions, discuss your goals, and learn more about the surgery.

 Step 2: Anesthetic- To remove the fat from one area, the surgeon will give you medication to relax you and prevent you from feeling any pain.
 This involves IV sedation and local anesthetic.

 Step 3: Fat cell removal- The fat is removed from unwanted areas like the hips, stomach, or butt using a small hollow tube.

 Step 4: Transfer- The fat cells are then carefully reinjected in areas where you want more fullness.

 After a Fat Transfer Surgery